-The flag thus lacks the essential simplicity advocated by the Flag Institute and others for creating an effective flag.
+The design thus lacks the essential simplicity advocated by the Flag Institute and others for creating an effective flag.

 Wiltshire’s county badge was an alternative potential source for development as a county flag.
 Occasionally such badges were devised for general use, formed from the principal themes and colours found in council arms.
 The badge depicts the bustard against the pattern of green and white stripes, although its very pictorial realisation would have required modification for effective use on a flag.

 On June 5th 2011, the new Wiltshire county day, following the flag’s raising by the local council on that date in 2007, the flag was raised at the Eland House Headquarters of the Department for Communities and Local Government, in London, by the department’s head Eric Pickles (below left) and Wiltshire MP Duncan Hames (below right).

 This was positively publicised by Matthew Smith (see above) on BBC Wiltshire Radio.

 Jane Scott, Leader of Wiltshire Council commented “Wiltshire is a beautiful county and this is a proud moment for us all.
 The flying of this flag will help promote Wiltshire and its identity.”

 The flag is now regularly seen, raised or displayed around the county